Julianne2025/Data-Analytics-Portfolio/Excel/README.md

 Excel work focused on analysis, data cleanup, and formulas used in accounting and reporting contexts.

 Skills include:
-- VBA Macros, VLOOKUPS, Pivot Tables
+- VBA Macros, VLOOKUPS, Pivot Tables and Charts, Power Pivot
 - Advanced formulas
 - Data validation